 Bradley has sets of clickers available for check-out.

-Please contact the Instructional Technology Assistance Center if you are interested in learning more or reserving clickers.
+Please contact the Instructional Design & Learning Technology division if you are interested in learning more or reserving clickers.